moonshine/spree-shared-assets/README.markdown

 you to share images between variants.
 By default Spree assigns an image to the product or a single variant, this means that if you have 6 variants that have the same images you will need to store the images 6 times once for each variant.
-This extension allows you to only store an image once and share that images with the product and any variants.
+This extension allows you to only store an image once and share that image with the product and any variants.

 ## Usage